9 Practices for Building Health Equity

 #5.
 Smarter Data Collection

 Data lights the roadmap to healthcare transformation.
 Tracking pay equity, connecting chronic condition rates by demographic, or measuring patient satisfaction are just a few ways healthcare leaders can spot the need for new policies or identify which patient groups need what kind of resources.
 By aggregating and analyzing data for a specific Tribal nation, for instance, health strategists might connect environmental toxic exposure to high cancer rates.
-Or they might spot the need for education on lifestyle changes in a community experiencing unusually prevalent hypertension.
+Or they might spot the need for education on lifestyle changes in a community experiencing high hypertension rates.

 #6.
 Workplace Culture Changes

 Everyone in the healthcare ecosystem plays a role in patient experience, from the admissions desk to getting test results to receiving an invoice.
-Discriminatory practices or a clinician’s bias can be subtle, yet alienate a patient from returning for follow-up care.
-To make both patients and staff feel valued, DEI groups can conduct surveys to identify culture gaps – and then create resources like webinars, ethics hotlines, training, and advocacy groups to foster inclusivity.
+Discriminatory practices can be subtle, yet alienate a patient from returning for follow-up care.
+To help patients and staff feel valued, DEI groups can conduct surveys to identify culture gaps – and create resources like webinars, ethics hotlines, training, and advocacy groups to foster inclusivity.

 #7.
 Digital Health